 Q: Do you match prices from other stores?

-A: We are happy to do our best to match or beat competitor's prices, so give us a try.
-We're a pretty large volume independent shop, so we can compete pretty well with just about anyone out there.
+A: We are happy to match or beat local mom-and-pop competitor’s prices, so feel free to call us last.
 We may not always be the cheapest on the planet, but we CAN promise to always give you the best, personalized service and generally immediate in-stock availability on most common items.

-A: Due to the nature of our business, our inventory changes daily.
-We have all sorts of different machines in at any given time, and we have similar machines with different configurations (RAM, hard drive sizes, etc).
-And because many things are used, there are occasionally minor wear and tear issues.
-To accurately describe everything and keep that properly up to date on a website with our high volume is challenging, to say the least.
-The other element is that we encourage you to stop by, because part of our commitment to you is to provide "Exceptional Experiences" in our store.
-We want to talk to you about your needs, your budget, your experience level, and help you find just the right computer...you may find something you hadn't initially thought about!
-It's not always just about "specs and a dollar figure".
-So we encourage a little personal interaction in your shopping process, and that's where we really shine.
-Don't be shy...stop by and see what we're talking about!
+A: We will be launching our online store in Spring 2017.
+If you’re local we still strongly encourage you to stop by, because part of our commitment to you is to provide “Exceptional Experiences” in our store.
+We want to talk to you about your needs, your budget, your experience level, and help you find just the right computer…you may find something you hadn’t initially thought about!
+It’s not always just about “specs and a dollar figure”.
+So we encourage a little personal interaction in your shopping process, and that’s where we really shine.
+Don’t be shy…stop by and see what we’re talking about!